justaguy31/archiso-lfs/README.md

 # archiso-lfs

-Just a school project based on [Linux From Scratch](https://linuxfromscratch.org/lfs/view/stable/index.html) which may be a good Windows alternative for russians.
+Just a school project based on [Linux From Scratch](https://linuxfromscratch.org/lfs/view/stable/index.html).
 Basically it's just a giant Bash script that installs Linux From Scratch with additions.

 ## How to install